The TSA 2018: Read all About It!

 Whilst a stellar set of GCSEs and A-level results, combined with a carefully crafted personal statement (potentially looked over by UniAdmission’s own dedicated team of experts) will go a long way towards helping you secure an Oxbridge interview, for many applicants, there is an additional stage to the process!

-As if negotiating the application wasn’t tricky enough already, many courses at both Oxford and Cambridge nowadays feature a pre-interview test to help them further distinguish between candidates.
+As if negotiating the application wasn’t tricky enough already, many courses at Oxford nowadays feature a pre-interview test to help them further distinguish between candidates.